nnishiyama/bios611-project/README.md

 *** Fair Warning: the source data for this project requires ~10G of space, so plan accordingly! ***

+**Also, please make sure your Docker container resources are set with a memory limit of at least 6G.
+Unfortunately, I couldn't figure out how to set this when setting up the container (using the --memory=6g flag did not seem to work for me).
+If you have the Docker Desktop GUI installed, open it and go to Settings/Preferences -> Resources -> drag the memory bar to the desired amount -> click Apply & Restart .
+Otherwise, you will likely get dumped when running processes and targets will not complete.**

 To run this code, first clone this repo by typing the following into your command line/terminal: